maxdesalle/42/get_next_line/README.md

 - Romain Challier's [get_next_line](https://github.com/rchallie/get_next_line)

 ## Warning
-This repository does **not** respect the project's guidelines in terms of structure.
-This is done on purpose to add some clarity.
+This repository does **not** necessarily respect the project's guidelines in terms of structure.
+If this is the case, it's done on purpose to add some clarity.

 ## License
 Everything in this repository is released under the [Unlicense](https://github.com/maxdesalle/42/blob/main/LICENSE).